The Territory of Wyoming was created by Act of Congress. It was formed from land taken from the Dakota, Idaho, and Utah Territories.

 Joseph C. O'Mahoney became chairman of the Senate Committee on Indian Affairs, a position he held until 1947.
 On January 10, 1949, he became chairman of the Committee on Interior and Insular Affairs (today's Committee on Energy and Natural Resources), a position he held until 1953.

-Several days after announcing his plans to resign from the Senate, Senator Lester Hunt committed suicide in his Senate office building suite.
-Political foes who sought to punish him for his forthright stand against the anti-communist tactics of his Senate colleague Joseph McCarthy and strove to add another Republican member to the narrowly divided Senate had threatened to publicize his son's 1953 arrest in a male prostitution sting.
-Hunt's suicide formed the basis of Allen Drury's 1959 Pulitzer Prize winning novel, Advise and Consent.
+Several days after announcing his plans to resign, Senator Lester Hunt committed suicide in his Senate office.
+Political foes who sought to punish him for his stand against the anti-communist tactics of Senator Joseph McCarthy and strove to add another Republican to the narrowly divided Senate had threatened to publicize his son's 1953 arrest in a male prostitution sting.
+Hunt's suicide was the basis of Allen Drury's 1959 Pulitzer Prize winning novel, Advise and Consent.

 University of Wyoming history professor Gale McGee of Laramie won a Senate seat in the year's Democratic landslide with the help of his students and without prior governmental service.
 In this election Democrats gained an unprecedented 16 Senate seats.

 The state dedicated its first entry in the National Statuary Hall Collection, a bronze likeness of Esther Hobart Morris.
 A pioneer in the women's suffrage movement, Morris earned her distinction as the first U.S. woman to serve as a justice of the peace.
 No decision of hers was ever reversed by appeal to a higher court.